Student Organization Finances

 - Cash sales should be counted and reconciled at the end of each day to ensure the cash total received matches the sales total.

 - Cash should be deposited at the end of each day.
 Recognized groups would do this at the Office of Student Affairs and Registered groups would go to their private banking institution.
+At this time, cash should be converted to check or money order and mailed to OSA for deposit.

 - If online sales are being conducted, the online account should be in the name of the group so that multiple people have access.
 Recognized groups should have all checks directed to the Office of Student Affairs where they will be deposited in a University account.